 Provide general training to all managers and supervisors on what types of conduct constitute retaliation and how to respond when an employee complaint is brought to their attention.
 In addition, when a complaint occurs, provide additional training to the managers and supervisors who work with the complaining employee (and, where appropriate, co-workers) regarding their non-retaliation obligations.
 All training should be documented.

-- Take Employee Complaints Seriously.
 Take all employee complaints seriously and perform a thorough investigation.
 If the complaint has any basis, remedy the situation immediately.
 When conducting an investigation, remember to focus on the wrongdoer, not the employee who complained.

 Employees who complain of unlawful conduct should not be ignored or treated as pariahs.
 Instead, be proactive and engage with the complaining employee.
 Provide the employee with a copy of the anti-retaliation policy and tell the employee to let you know if he experiences problems.
 “Touch base” with the employee during and after the investigation to ensure that there have been no further incidents or other problems.
 Finally, document all discussions with the employee.

 Contact your Human Resources Consultant to review subsequent employment actions affecting the employee before implementation to ensure that unlawful retaliation is playing no role in the action.

 The employee does not have to be correct that the Company acted in an unlawful manner in order to raise a successful retaliation claim.
 If an employee reasonably believes that the Company (a) acted in a discriminatory manner or (b) is doing something else that is unlawful, and the employee opposes the perceived wrongful practice – the employee is protected from retaliation -- even if it turns out that the employee is wrong.